 CODE DEFINITION WHEN TO APPLY IN VIVO EXAMPLE ALIENATION Feeling out of place in academia Any time uses the word alienation or impostor syndrome or feeling out of place "I was so lonely in graduate school.
 It was an alienating experience."
-CULTURAL CAPITAL Knowledge or other cultural resources that affect success in academia When "cultural capital" is used but also when knowledge or lack of knowledge about cultural things are discussed "We went to a fancy restaurant after my job interview and I was paralyzed with fear because I did not know which fork I was supposed to be using.
+CULTURAL CAPITAL Knowledge or other cultural resources that affect success in academia When "cultural capital" is used but also when knowledge or lack of knowledge about cultural things are discussed "We went to a fancy restaurant after my job interview and I was paralyzed with fea because I did not know which fork I was supposed to be using.
 Yikes!"
-SOCIAL CAPITAL "I didn't know who to turn to.
+SOCIAL CAPITAL Social networks that advance success in academia When "social capital" is used but also when social networks are discussed or knowing the right people "I didn't know who to turn to.
 It seemed like everyone else had parents who could help them and I didn't know anyone else who had ever even gone to college!"